ranganathanlab/BCAR/README.md

 ```

 ### 2. Build and Install
-BCAR relies on a Cython for the slow steps of alignment and merging.
+BCAR relies on Cython for the slow steps of alignment and merging.
 Follow these steps to build and install:

 Ensure that you have `Cython` installed in your Python environment:
 ```bash